ordina-jworks/ordina-jworks.github.io/_posts/2018-03-02-Kickstarter-Trajectory-2018-light.md

 ### Angular <!-- Sam -->
 One of the must see frontend frameworks is [Angular](https://www.angular.io) of course.
 We've been introduced to it by [Ryan De Gruyter](/author/ryan-de-gruyter/).
-Ryan did a very good job at it and gave us a good base to get started with Angular.
+Ryan did a very good job and gave us a good base to get started with Angular.

 He taught us what Angular components are and how we can display data inside these components with the different types of data-binding.
 We also saw how we can let these components communicate with each other and pass data from child components to its parent component and vice versa.
-On top of that we saw how Angular directives are used to loop over objects to show multiple elements or how we can use the *ngIf directive to hide/show elements and many more of these directives.
+On top of that, we saw how Angular directives are used to loop over objects to show multiple elements.
+And how we can use the *ngIf directive to hide/show elements and many more of these directives.
 But that's not all, he also learned us about modules, services and how dependency injection works within Angular.
 And much more of course!

-One thing was for sure this was a very educational session.
+It was a very educational session for sure.
 Ryan did a good job on giving us some theoretical information about the different parts of Angular.
 After each theoretical part we made some exercises on that part.
 And the cool thing about it?
-All these parts combined together we made ourselves a small crypto currency listing application with real data!
+All these parts combined we made ourselves a small crypto currency listing application with real data!
 <p>
     <img style="max-width: 100%;" src="/img/2018-03-02-Kickstarter-Trajectory-2018-light/angular-crypto-app.jpg"/>
 </p>